manymoments/manymoments.github.io/about-ittai.md

 <img align="left" width="200" height="200" src="../img/ittai.jpg" hspace="20">

-Ittai is an Resesarcher at VMware Research.
+Ittai is a Resesarcher at VMware Research.

 He does reseearch in Algorithms and Distributed Computing.